Table of Contents

 - Palletized / Solid-Piled Storage:

-β 20 ft (6.1 m) clearance allowed, no extra in-rack sprinklers needed. - Rack Storage up to 25 ft:
+β 20 ft (6.1 m) clearance allowed β No in-rack sprinklers needed. - Rack Storage up to 25 ft:

-β οΈ In-rack sprinklers are mandatory because plastics/rubbers create very high fire challenges at this height.
+β οΈ In-rack sprinklers are mandatory because plastics burn intensely at these heights.

 π― Key Takeaway:

-- π§Ί Low storage = manageable with ceiling sprinklers only.
+- π§Ί Low storage β Ceiling sprinklers only.

-- ποΈ Medium height = may need in-rack sprinklers to supplement protection.
+- ποΈ Medium height β In-rack sprinklers suggested.

-- π Tall plastic storage (>25 ft) = in-rack sprinklers are required without exception!
+- π High plastic storage (>25 ft) β In-rack sprinklers REQUIRED.

 β¨ Important Note:

-Install quick-response sprinklers directly below the top tier of storage and at every flue space intersection to properly contain fires early! π₯π‘οΈ
+β Install quick-response sprinklers directly under the top storage tier and at every flue space intersection for maximum fire control! π₯π‘οΈ

 π Figure 20.4.8 β Plastics Classification Decision Tree (Explained Simply)

-βΆοΈ How to Classify Plastics for Fire Protection Design
+βΆοΈ Figure Title: How to Classify Plastics for Fire Protection Design

-π Depending on the plastic type and condition (cartoned, exposed, expanded, etc.), the sprinkler system design changes!
+π Depending on the condition (cartoned, exposed, expanded, etc.), the fire risk β and your protection design β changes dramatically!

 π§© Step-by-Step Breakdown:

-- Group A β Needs special handling (see below!)
+- Group A β Needs special handling (most hazardous)

-- Group B β Protect as Class IV commodities
+- Group B β Protect like Class IV commodities

-- Group C β Protect as Class III commodities
+- Group C β Protect like Class III commodities

-β First, check if they are Cartoned or Exposed:- Cartoned: Protect using standard rules (Chapters 20-25).
+β First check if it’s Cartoned or Exposed:- Cartoned: β Protect using standard chapters (20β25).

 - Free-Flowing Plastics:

-- Group B and C plastics behave like normal Class III/IV materials.
+- π§Ί Group B and C plastics β Behave like Class III/IV commodities.

-- Group A plastics need detailed evaluation (Cartoned?
+- ποΈ Group A plastics β Need detailed evaluation (Cartoned?
 Exposed?
-Expanded?) because they are much more dangerous under fire!
+Expanded?).

 β¨ Visual Summary: